khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <!--
-TODO:
+#todo
+## slides for Paula

 ## write here - publish on Medium (later)
   - write each file for Medium audience (and students)
   - needs to be accessible here (or on khofstadter.com) as well as students might not have access to more than 5 articles, etc.
   - use 'you could read it on Medium' on the top of the file once published on Medium

-## slides for Paula

 ## week 2 module outline/digital identity/assignment template
 - finish digital-identity.md
-  - V&R part 3
 - finish template repo
   - have a look at examples from last year and ARU
   - can they clone this repo or should the download/upload?